-Windows 11 has a new security feature called Administrator Protection that helps keep your computer safer when running programs that need special permissions.
+Windows 11 has a new security feature called Administrator Protection.
+It helps keep your computer safer when running programs that need special permissions.

-This feature replaces the older User Account Control (UAC) prompt with a better and clearer way to approve administrator tasks.
+This feature replaces the older User Account Control (UAC) prompt.
+It gives you a better and clearer way to approve administrator tasks.
 It helps protect your computer from apps that might try to do something harmful without your permission.

 What is Administrator Protection?

-When you do things like install software or change important settings, Windows asks for your permission.
-Administrator Protection makes these permission requests more secure and easier to understand by showing color-coded warnings and clearer information.
+When you install software or change important settings, Windows asks for your permission.
+Administrator Protection makes these permission requests more secure and easier to understand.
+It shows color-coded warnings and clearer information.

-Good news: You can turn this feature on or off yourself through the Windows Security appโno need to ask an IT expert!
+Good news: You can turn this feature on or off yourself through the Windows Security app.
+You don’t need to ask an IT expert!

 Steps to Enable Administrator Protection